How to Access Property Records in Texas

 Local and state government offices use property assessments and appraisals to value property for sale or estate matters.
 These property values appear on tax records, mortgages, and other public records.

 Official appraisals will also show the property's fair market value (FMV).
-Tax officials in Texas use the FMV as the basis for property taxes.
+Texas tax officials use the FMV as the basis for property taxes.
 Appraisals are an essential component of taxation in Texas.

-The median property value in Texas is approximately $262,000, with an average median rent price of $1,595.
+The median property value in Texas is approximately $262,000, and the average median rent price is $1,595.
 Some lucrative real estate markets are Austin, Houston, Beaumont, and Dallas.

-- Proximity to Job Opportunities - The accessibility to large employment opportunities and job centers can considerably impact property values.
+Proximity to Job Opportunities - Access to large employment opportunities and job centers can considerably impact property values.
 For instance, houses near Austin's Central Business District, known for its thriving tech industry, may be worth more.

-- School District - Families may consider school district quality to be necessary, and it may affect property values.
-For example, property in Dallas's Highland Park Independent School District, known for its top-rated schools, may fetch a greater price.
+School District - Families may consider school district quality necessary, which can affect property values.
+For example, property in Dallas's Highland Park Independent School District, known for its top-rated schools, may fetch a higher price.

-- Access to Recreational Opportunities - Property values may be impacted by a location's proximity to leisure opportunities like lakes, parks, or outdoor pursuits.
+Access to Recreational Opportunities - A location's proximity to leisure opportunities like lakes, parks, or outdoor pursuits may impact its property values.
 For example, South Padre Island, famed for its beaches and water activities, may see increased property values.

-- Urban Development and Revitalization - Property values may rise in areas undergoing urban development or regeneration.
-For example, Houston's change in recent years with new residential and commercial constructions may increase property values in the area.
+Urban Development and Revitalization - Property values may rise in areas undergoing urban development or regeneration.
+For example, Houston's recent changes, including new residential and commercial construction, may increase property values in the area.

 We live in a world where privacy is dwindling.
 However, even in public records, you have a right to privacy.
 Although anyone can access property records and find your name, address, and other details, some elements may remain private.
 If you find personal information online, you may have been the victim of a data breach.